 - Charles St. Circle Footbridge closure.

-- Disabled parking available 12pm at Mass Eye and Ear until full.
-Additional disabled parking on Cambridge Parkway.
+- Disabled parking available 12pm at Mass Eye and Ear until 6pm or until full.
+Additional disabled parking only on Cambridge Parkway.